MCT-master/mct-master.github.io/_posts/2023-04-25-alexanjw-stacked-autoencoder.md

 ### Training
 The training data pipeline for this project needed to represent a methodology which could be made accessible to on-the-ground music producers.
 Most electronic music practioners will cite having extensive libraries of audio samples and loops.
 There are also huge amounts free and commercially products of royalty-free loops available to practioners.

 Training a neural network on audio presents challenges however.
 Feeding a neural network with raw digital audio is inappropriate as the computational load is too large.
-Furthermore xtracting meaningful, musical and useful features from audio is a task requiring expertise beyond the expectation of the average music practioner.
+Furthermore extracting meaningful, musical and useful features from audio is a task requiring expertise beyond the expectation of the average music practioner.

 As the sole concern of the model is rhythm, the training data was processed to extract rhythmic transient/onset information.
 This was then encoded as a symbolic representation of two musical bars with a resolution of 16th notes.
 This resulted in binary lists representing 32-step sequences where a 1 denoted a rhythmic event and a 0 denoted a "rest".